chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 ![KernelPatch](https://github.com/chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/blob/main/Photos/Add-FileVault-Kernel-Patch.png)</br>

-2. We need to add a NVRAM variable that allows OCLP to apply root patches with FileVault enabled.
-(Without this, OCLP will return an error asking you to disable FileVault when attempting to apply root patches.)
+2. We need to add a NVRAM variable that allows OCLP to apply root patches with FileVault enabled. *Without this, OCLP will return an error asking you to disable FileVault when attempting to apply root patches.*:
  - Navigate to `NVRAM -> Add -> 4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102`
  - Right-click on `4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102` and select `New child under 4D1F...`
  - Rename `New String` to `OCLP-Settings`